igrowbeards/homebrew/RPG.md

   In addition to being used as the basis for checks when a talent is not more appropriate your attributes modify the results of other actions your player may take.

-  * Strength modifies the damage dealt when you hit someone with something held in your hand or thrown.
+  * `STR` modifies the damage dealt when you hit someone with something held in your hand or thrown.
-  * Dexterity makes you more difficult to hit (adds to your armor class)
+  * `AGL` makes you more difficult to hit (adds to your armor class)
-  * Cognition is added to spell casting attempts
+  * `COG` is added to spell casting attempts
-  * Charisma is added to attempts to lie, persuade, or perform
+  * `CHR` is added to attempts to lie, persuade, or perform

   You gain modifiers to relevant checks based on the following scale: